 - Winter skills training

-- Received sponsorship and confirmed who I’m fundraising for whilst I walk.
+- Confirmed who I’m fundraising for whilst I walk.

 I’m going to be walking about 18 miles per day and I’ll have to carry my food for 5 to 6 days at a time.
 Fuelling myself with good nutritious food feels both important and challenging.